weheartit/impermium/README.md

 ### Calling API methods  ###

-Each method accepts the mandatory arguments of the correspondent API call, and have an options hash and a block as optional arguments.
+Each method accepts the mandatory arguments of the corresponding API call, and takes an options hash and a block as optional arguments.
 Here is the list of all supported methods and their mandatory arguments:

 * __USER__
     + __Account:__